esuarezd/microgridml/README.md

 ## Authors and acknowledgment

 * [Edison Suarez Ducon][edisonsuarez-url] is the original author and main developer of the library.
-* [Santiago Arteaga][phillipus85-url] is a contributor and repository administrator.
-* [Luis Florez][le99-url] is a contributor and developed examples and tutorials for the library.

 [Back to top](#microgrid-ml)